Feldpost number: Structure

 The letter A generally signified headquarters company, the others stood for line companies.
 The sequence of a Feldpost number did not necessarily mean that the location of the units were at the same area.
 It was not unusual for the same feldpost number to be used for different units throughout the war.
 As one unit would be destroyed, then the number might have been reallocated at a later date.
+The Feldpost number of a unit was also changed periodically for security purposes.

 The reason behind the FPN was to keep the location of troops and certain divisions secret.
 Relatives received the respective FPN of the soldier through messaging cards (German: Benachrichtigungskarten) which allowed for their mail to reach the soldier in the reasonable time of about two weeks.

+As each German U-boat had its own Feldpost number it could be used to refer to the ship in a secure way, for example in recalling the crew from public places.